TOAST-DOCS/Document-Recognizer/en/console-guide.md

 ### Upload an Image for Analysis

-Upload the business registration certificate image to be analyzed.
+Upload an image of the business registration certificate to analyze.

 - Images can be uploaded in the following two methods:
     1. Click the **Upload Image** button